drush-ops/drush/docs/install.md

 Starting with Drupal 8, it is recommended that you [build your site using Composer, with Drush listed as a dependency](https://github.com/drupal-composer/drupal-project).

 1. Follow the instructions [Composer - One Drush for all Projects](#composer-one-drush-for-all-projects), so that you have a copy of Drush 8.x on your PATH.
 When you run `drush`, it will notice that you have a site-local Drush with the site you have selected, and will use that one instead.
 This gives you the convenience of running `drush` without specifying the full path to the executable, without sacrificing the safety provided by a site-local Drush.
 2. Optional: Copy the examples/drush.wrapper file to your project root and modify to taste.
-This is a handy launcher script; add --local here to turn off all global configuration locations, and maintain absolute consistency over the configuration/aliases/commandfiles settings for your Drush calls.
+This is a handy launcher script; add --local here to turn off all global configuration locations, and maintain consistency over configuration/aliases/commandfiles for your team.
 3. Note that if you have multiple Drupal sites on your system, it is possible to use a different version of Drush with each one.

 See [Configure](configure.md) for next steps.